mathspp/mathspp/pages/03.talks/_20210728-pydonts-v1/talk.md

+---
-# Pydon'ts – Write elegant Python code
+title: "Pydon'ts – Write elegant Python code"

-## EuroPython 2021
+event: "EuroPython 2021"
+---

 This was my very first conference talk and what I consider a great milestone in my career.